poblabs/weewx-belchertown/README.md

             ca_certs = /etc/ssl/certs/ca-certificates.crt
 ```

-**I did not write the MQTT extension, so please direct any questions or problems about it to the [user forums](https://groups.google.com/forum/#!forum/weewx-user).**
+**Note: I did not write the MQTT extension, so please direct any questions or problems about it to the [user forums](https://groups.google.com/forum/#!forum/weewx-user).**

 ### MQTT Brokers